moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 By using === you check if something is equal to something else.
 This is also strict.

+Strict is that it checks not only the equality of the two values, it compares the types of the two values too.
+Using == will try and convert one side of the expression to be the same type as the other

 #### Explain the same-origin policy with regards to JavaScript.